 Addy; Master drummer, anthropologist and researcher in the field of traditional music and dance in Ghana.

 Apart from running numerous workshops and master classes Abass has been worked with the legendary CREAM drummer Ginger Baker, for 10 years.
 Touring legendary Jazz venues and festivals around the globe, together Baker and Dodoo collaborate to perform and produce clinics and workshops.
 Additionally, Abass recorded an album in 2014, Titled; “WHY”.
 And then In 2015 he was invited to

 play on Van Morrison’s new album, titled, DUETS.

 Abass has been involved in many innovative performances, recordings, TV

-appearances and educational projects, and in 2012 I performed for a season in the Royal Shakespeare Company production of Julius Caesar.
+appearances and educational projects, and in 2012 he performed for a season in the Royal Shakespeare Company production of Julius Caesar.

-Educational workshops invite people of all ages and abilities to participate in, and contribute to complex and dynamic Ghanaian music and dance, through residencies, workshops, lectures and demonstrations.
+Abass runs educational workshops inviting people of all ages and abilities to participate in, and contribute to complex and dynamic Ghanaian music and dance, through residencies, workshops, lectures and demonstrations.

 Abass currently lives in the UK and works full time as a musician, providing

 authentic African music, as well as Jazz rhythms and improvisation.

 Ginger Baker’s Jazz Confusion is the powerhouse African Jazz Fusion quartet that bring that album to life.
 Featuring the remarkable talents of saxophonist and